Cyrano de Bergerac Courage Quotes

 As he passed—Could it be an accident?—

 A lackey with a heavy log of wood

-De Guiche is made the play’s villain not for his act of killing Cyrano, but for the cowardly manner in which it was done.
+De Guiche is made the play’s villain not for his act of killing Cyrano, but for the cowardly manner in which he does it.